top of page

 NEIGHBOURHOOD PLAN

-In a Parish whose rural nature is under threat from housing allocations, HS2 and new road infrastructure, the Neighbourhood Plan cannot prevent development which will destroy the agricultural heart of the Parish.
+In a Parish whose rural nature will be forever changed as a result of the proposed housing allocations, HS2 and new road infrastructure, the Neighbourhood Plan cannot prevent development on strategic sites on land between Stoke Mandeville Village and the southern borders of Aylesbury.

-However, its authors say they have done what they can to influence what can still be protected, such as the many local green spaces and open countryside, community facilities such as the Bucks Council Sports and Social Club site, and assets of historical or archaeological interest.
+However, the Stoke Mandeville Parish Council has done everything it can to influence what can still be protected, such as the many local green spaces and open countryside, and assets of historical or archaeological interest.

 • Housing & Population - Paper